p6spy/p6spy/src/site/markdown/configandusage.md

 	TODO (tests + maven setup)

- to do the snapshot/version release version
+ to do the snapshot/version release:

 	TODO (describe the setup once it's clear)